 Helena Marzo-Ortega (LMS MRCP PhD), is a Consultant Rheumatologist for the Leeds Teaching Hospitals NHS Trust and an Honorary Clinical Associate Professor at the University of Leeds.
 She is the Clinical Lead of the award winning Leeds Spondyloarthropathy service at the Section of Musculoskeletal (MSK) Disease.

 Her academic activity is largely focused on translational research where her main areas of interest are early arthritis and spondyloarthritis including psoriatic arthritis, with a special focus on the role of imaging biomarkers and biologic therapies.

 Dr Marzo-Ortega has published extensively in high-impact journals and has written multiple chapters in text books.
 She currently combines her clinical activity with an active membership of different working groups within EULAR and OMERACT.
-Helena is a founding member and trustee of the British Society for Spondyloarthritis (BRITSpA); a member of the Executive Committee of ASAS; a member of the Heberden Committee of the British Society for Rheumatology and sits on the Medical Advisory Board of the UK National Ankylosing Spondylitis patient Society (NASS) and the Spondylitis Association of America (SAA).
+Helena is a member of the Executive Committee of ASAS; a member of the Heberden Committee of the British Society for Rheumatology and sits on the Medical Advisory Board of the UK National Ankylosing Spondylitis patient Society (NASS) and the Spondylitis Association of America (SAA).
 She is also member of the steering committee of the Leeds Female Leaders Network, which aims to bring and support women into academia.
 Helena has been part of the Scientific Committee of the International Spondylarthritides Congress since 2008 and was co-President of the 11thInternational Congress in Gent in 2018.

 Rheumatologist, Norfolk & Norwich